SAP/cf-nodejs-logging-support/README.md

 Sometimes it is useful to change the logging level threshold for a specific request.
 This can be achieved using a special header field or setting directly within the corresponding request handler.
 Changing the logging level threshold only affects the presence of logs but not their individual logging levels.

 #### Change logging level threshold via header field
 You can change the logging level threshold for a specific request by providing a JSON Web Token ([JWT](https://de.wikipedia.org/wiki/JSON_Web_Token)) via the request header.
-This way it is not necessary to redeploy your app for every logging level change.
+This way it is not necessary to redeploy your app for every logging level threshold change.

 ##### 1 Creating a JWT
 JWTs are signed claims, which consist of a header, a payload and a signature.
 You can create JWTs by using the [TokenCreator](https://github.com/SAP/cf-nodejs-logging-support/tree/master/tools/token-creator) from the tools folder.